jashlodhavia/trademark_backend/docs/Project_Report_Trademark_Infringement_Detection.md

 ## 1. Introduction

-This report documents a **Live Project** carried out under the **AI Applied Project** course.
-We tackle a real-world issue: IP offices are seeing a sharp rise in trademark infringement cases, partly because AI tools have made it easy to generate lookalike images and copy brand names.
+This report documents a **Live Project** delivered as part of the **AI Applied Project** course.
+The work addresses a real-world need: government bodies that manage intellectual property (IP) are facing a sharp rise in trademark infringement cases.
+One driver is the widespread use of AI-powered tools that make it easy to generate lookalike logos, copy brand names across languages, and create content that blurs the line between inspiration and infringement.
+Manual checks no longer scale, and outcomes vary too much across examiners and offices.

+Our goal was to design and build an **AI-driven trademark infringement detection framework** that combines **computer vision** (logo and image similarity) with **natural language processing** (multilingual text extraction, transliteration, translation, and semantic and phonetic matching).
+The deliverable is a **working prototype**: a backend API and a web interface that let users upload a logo or trademark image and receive a ranked list of similar marks from a repository, with per-modality scores and a single fused similarity score.
+The system is currently trained and indexed on **500 trademark images** provided by the client, and its similarity-check latency is **comparable to or better than** the Singapore IPOS Similar Mark Search portal despite running on limited resources (personal devices and free-tier servers).
+This report describes the problem in hand, the current manual process and benchmark, the solution architecture and detection logic, the implementation and where ML/AI are used, results and score weightages, and a 5-year roadmap for full-scale deployment.

 ### 1.1 Problem Statement